Controlling Allergens: Dust Mites

 Make changes to your home

-Choose nonfabric upholstery, like leather or vinyl.
+Choose nonfabric upholstery such as leather or vinyl.

 Replace horizontal blinds with pull-down shades or vertical blinds.